DEREJEGETU/Predicting-Bitcoin-Prices/README.md

-# Predicting the Price of Bitcoin : An Exploration of Different Algorithms
+# Predicting the Price of Bitcoin : An Exploration of Different Machine Learning Algorithms
 *This project is a final capstone project for Nashville Software School Cohort 1 Data Science bootcamp.*

 ## Introduction